cianjinks/MandelbrotViewer/README.md

 Mandelbrot Viewer is a simple application which utilises the GPU via OpenGL to visualize the Mandelbrot Set in real time.
 It has up to a 32-bit zoom due to the limitations of OpenGL floats.

+I wrote a tutorial series on how to create this project on my blog which can be found [here](https://cianjinks.github.io/2020-05-16-opengl-tutorial-visualizing-the-mandelbrot-set-fractal-part-1-of-2/).

 ## Preview

 ![Preview One](docs/example1_1.jpg)